Original Printmaking: Intaglio, Etching, Collagraph and Monotype

 wiping process.
 Drypoint can be done on plexiglass as well, but the

 plate wears down very quickly resulting in very small editions.
+See Lion for an example of plexiglass drypoint.

 Engraving is also a method of incising